tskisner/desibuild/README.md

 ### Install a Single Package

 Imagine you have already installed all the packages you want, but now want to install an alternate version (like master) of a single package.
-This is just a convenience.
-Obviously you could just unload the module for the package you are testing, and then manually prepend to PATH and PYTHONPATH, etc.
-However, you can also use desi_setup in "single package mode".
+In this case you can use desi_setup in "single package mode".
 First load your previous module stack to make sure any dependencies are loaded:

     $>  module load desi

 Now go install a different version of one package:

-    $>  ../desi_setup \
+    $>  ./desibuild/desi_setup \
+    --gitdir ./desi_repos \
-        -p <prefix> \
+    --prefix ${SCRATCH}/software/desi \
-        -s <path/to/git/clone/desiblat>

-In this example, we give the path to a clone of "desiblat" with the "-s" option.
-This will infer the package name from the path (desiblat in this case).
-It will then install the package to the prefix as usual.
-It will **NOT** create a new desi module file, and will not create a new module version file.
-You will have to manually swap/load this module file in order to use it.

-If you install a single package in "common prefix" mode (-c option), then this single package will replace any other versions of the package that are already installed to the common prefix.
+    --single desispec

+This would install the current version of desispec into the prefix and also make a module file.
+You can then do:

+    $>  module swap desispec desispec/<new version>

+Single package installs do not change the top-level "desi" module files, so you must manually swap in the alternate version of packages installed this way.

 ### Set Default Versions

 Just installing the packages and module files in the previous section does *NOT* change the default versions of any module files.
-Instead it creates a temporary ".version" file that is ready to be moved into place.
-To make your freshly installed software the default just do:
+Instead it creates a corresponding ".version" file for each package that can be symlinked to the main .version file.
+Given an install prefix, you can set the default versions to those in a versions file:

-    $>  ../desi_updatemod -p <prefix>
+    $>  ./desibuild/desi_defaults \
+    --versions ./desibuild/systems/versions_stable_https.txt \
+    --prefix ${SCRATCH}/software/desi

+If you instead wanted to set the defaults to the current git repo versions (because you had made new branches after running desi_source and before installing), then just specify the location of the git repos to use for the
+versions:

+    $>  ./desibuild/desi_defaults \
+    --versions ./desibuild/systems/versions_stable_https.txt \
+    --prefix ${SCRATCH}/software/desi \
+    --gitdir ./desi_repos

-and now running "module avail" should reflect the change in the default module versions.
+Now running "module avail" should reflect the change in the default module versions.

 ## Docker Images

-If you want to build a docker image containing the DESI tools, see the README in the "docker" sub-directory.
+If you want to build a docker image containing the DESI tools, see the README in the "systems" sub-directory.